diamonddev107/gis_scripts/README.md

   <summary><b>random_pwd (Python): Generate a random password</b></summary>
 <br>

-This scripts generates a random password for you by using different characters (letters, digits, punctuation). <br/>
+This script generates a random password for you by using different characters (letters, digits, punctuation). <br/>
 The small commandline-tool even talks to you if you put in wrong answers!

 </details>